-submitted his Annual Message in writing.4 Historians also speculate that Jefferson was a poor public speaker and did not want to deliver the Annual Address orally since his Inaugural had been barely audible and was unfavorably received.5 Between 1801 and 1913, Presidents fulfilled their constitutional duty by sending their yearly report as a formal written letter to Congress.
-These written messages contained information about the state of the nation, and also included policy recommendations.
-During this time period, the Annual Message swelled in length, with several exceeding 25,000 words.
+John Adams followed Washington's precedent during his tenure.
+Likening it to a "speech from the throne" reminiscent of monarchy's vestiges, Thomas Jefferson changed course and instead submitted his Annual Message in writing.6 Historians also speculate that Jefferson was a poor public speaker and did not want to deliver it orally since his Inaugural Address had been barely audible and was unfavorably received.7 Between 1801 and 1913, Presidents fulfilled their constitutional duty by sending their yearly report as a formal written letter to Congress.
+These written messages contained information about the state of the nation, including policy recommendations.
+During this time period, the Annual Message swelled in length, with several exceeding 25,000 words.8

 President Woodrow Wilson altered historical precedent when he delivered the 1913 Annual Message in the House chamber before a joint session of Congress.
 Although Wilson's action "stunned official Washington," he had written extensively in Constitutional Government about his disagreement with Jefferson's decision to submit the address in writing.
-Instead, Wilson read the Constitution as providing the President with the broad authority to serve as a national spokesman.6 Wilson altered presidential rhetoric, using it as an intermediary tool to draw widespread public attention to the policies he supported.
+Instead, Wilson read the Constitution as providing the President with the broad authority to serve as a national spokesman.9 Wilson altered presidential rhetoric, using it as an intermediary tool to draw widespread public attention to the policies he supported.
 The public's endorsement served as political leverage that could compel Members of Congress to support his legislative agenda.

-From 1913 until 1934, the Annual Message entered a hybrid phase in which Presidents occasionally issued the address orally.
-Wilson delivered six of his eight Annual Messages in person, and Warren Harding presented two of his four addresses orally.
+From 1913 until 1934, the Annual Message entered a transitional phase in which Presidents occasionally issued the address orally.
+Wilson delivered six of his eight Annual Messages in person, and Warren Harding presented his two addresses orally.
 Calvin Coolidge gave one address in the House chamber, and became the first President to broadcast the annual speech on radio.

 During his presidential terms, Franklin Roosevelt solidified the oral tradition of the Annual Message.
-Roosevelt also inaugurated the term "State of the Union," which became the popular nomenclature of the speech from his presidency forward.
+Roosevelt also applied the constitutional language "State of the Union," both to the message and the event, which became the popular nomenclature from his presidency forward.
 Given its oral rather than written delivery, the length of the address decreased to between 5,000 and 7,000 words.
+Roosevelt also ushered in the modern tradition of using the collective words "we" and "our" with greater frequency than his predecessors.